13Bytes/eInkCalendar/README.md

 - `TOMORROWIO_API_KEY = "[insert api key here]" For accessing the weather please go to (tomorrow.io)[https://tomorrow.io/] register for a free account and insert the key here.
 When empty or commented will make not show the weather.

-- `WEATHER_LOCATION = "Hamburg DE"` Location for weather forecast.
+- `WEATHER_LOCATION = "53.551086,9.993682"` Location for weather forecast.
 Empty or commented so to not showing the weather.
-Can use the country after the city but without commas.
-Also latitude and longitude.
-Se reference on [tomorrow.io api](https://docs.tomorrow.io/reference/weather-forecast)
+A latitude-longitude pair of numbers according to ISO 6709, separated by , in query parameters.
+See also [tomorrow.io api formats](https://docs.tomorrow.io/reference/api-formats#locations).
+Note: This example is for Hamburg DE.

 - `TEMPERATURE_UNIT = "C" ` Temperature Units (can be C for Celsius or F for Fahrenheit)